The Balkans by Private Train

 Alternatively, you can stay and relax at the hotel, enjoy the available water-based activities (including a kayak adventure), have a massage or lie around the pool or on the beach with a book.

-We check out of our resort idyll after breakfast this morning and take our coach up the coast, across the border into Bosnia and Herzegovina to the ancient city of Mostar, named after the bridge keepers (mostari) who in mediaeval times guarded the Stari Most (Old Bridge) over the Neretva.
+We check out of our resort idyll after breakfast this morning and take our private coach up the coast, across the border into Bosnia and Herzegovina to the ancient city of Mostar, named after the bridge keepers (mostari) who in mediaeval times guarded the Stari Most (Old Bridge) over the Neretva.
 Built in the 16th century by the Ottomans, the bridge was famously completely destroyed in November 1993 during the Croat–Bosniak War.
-It was subsequently faithfully reconstructed and re-opened in July 2004.
+It was subsequently faithfully reconstructed using money donated by companies, governments and individuals from across the world, and re-opened in July 2004.

 Now a UNESCO World Heritage Site, our guide will illuminate the sometimes-tragic history of this great town on a walking tour across the famous arched bridge into the old town.
-You may even be lucky enough to watch the daredevils diving off the bridge to the delight of tourists, before having lunch together at a local restaurant.
+You may even be lucky enough to watch the daredevils diving off the bridge to the delight of tourists, while enjoying lunch at leisure.

 We’ll arrive in Sarajevo late in the afternoon and transfer directly to our very centrally located hotel and check in.
 There’ll be time to relax and orient yourself to your surroundings before we meet for the short walk to our dinner restaurant.